BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 #. ``IEntityMap<TEntity>`` : This is a generic interface that can be used to create BsonClassMaps for entities.
 #. ``DataConfiguration<TKey>`` : This is the default implementation of the data configuration interface.
 #. ``BaseRepository<TEntity, TMap, TKey>`` : This is an abstract class providing common functionality for a MongoDB Database.
+#. ``BaseMap<TEntity>`` : The default implementation of the `IEntityMap<IEntity>` interface.
+It provides general functionality that all inheriting custom project class maps can use when registering to the BsonClassMap.
 #. ``WherePredicate<TEntity>`` : Thi is a helper class for generating search conditional expressions.
 #. ``Entity`` : This is an abstract entity used for all Business Entities.
 It provides a default bson document Id property.